keithcdodd/CICADA/README.md

 CICADA can be broken down into three parts:
-(1) Automatic CICADA: Automatically denoising fMRI images (2) Manual CICADA: Save time with manual IC denoising by only having to examine and adjust a small subset of ICs through CICADA
+(1) Automatic CICADA: Automatically denoising fMRI images (2) Manual CICADA: Save time with manual ICA denoising by only having to examine and adjust a small subset of ICs through CICADA
 (3) Group CICADA: Run group-level quality control analyses and processing

 # Installation